Investors-FastTrack/FTLightning/docs/Examples/01b-Login-Example.md

 Request new tokens periodically by calling the /auth/login endpoint again.

-Any time an expired or invalid token is used, FT Lightning returns a -5500000 Invalid Token error.
+Any time an expired or invalid token is used, FT Market Data API returns a -5500000 Invalid Token error.

 See all errors here: [Error Codes](../01b-Errors.md)